Mining in Sierra Leone: History

 Organised mining began in the 1920s with bauxite first being recorded in 1920 along the Falaba to Waia road.
 Diamonds were found in the early 1930s, from 1934 to 1956 the Sierra Leone Selection Trust (SLST) held the monopoly for mining, prospecting for and marketing diamonds throughout Sierra Leone.
 The Consolidated African Selection Trust Ltd (CAST), which owned mining operation around West Africa, provided the initial capital for the SLST.

 The monopoly was originally given for 99 years but in 1955 the SLST gave up rights to alluvial deposits outside its lease area.
 This allowed artisan and small scale mining of alluvial deposits, and by 1965 there had been a large movement from agricultural work to working these deposits.
 In 1970 a joint SLST and government organisation was formed called the National Diamond Mining Corporation (NDMC).

 Before the start of the Civil War in 1991 250,000 people made a living in the mining and quarrying sector with direct and indirect employment accounting for 14% of the country's total labour force.
 The mineral wealth of Sierra Leone, especially in diamonds, became a key factors in its instability and the outbreak of Civil War.

-Resource Curse
+Resource curse

 Despite being among the top-ten diamond-producing nations, the mining sector faces many challenges, including weak laws and smuggling issues.
 Sierra Leone is losing large revenue that could have been earned from taxes and licensing agreements.
 Those revenues could be reinvested for example in the healthcare sector to help those people whose health is affected by mining operations.

 Research suggests that 50% of Sierra Leone’s diamonds were smuggled annually.
-NACE argues that with good institutional reforms, Sierra Leone can increase mineral exports seven-fold by 2020.
 Sierra Leone’s mining performance is extremely poor as compared to Botswana, where mining contributes approximately 38% to their GDP.